 Here are the top 5 imports as a whole country:

 - Rubber Tires $13.3 billion

-The U.S leads the league table of refined and crude petroleum exporters at 15% of market share with Russia 2nd in the table with 11% of the export market.
+The U.S leads the league table of refined and crude petroleum trade in exports at 15% of market share with Russia 2nd in the table with 11% of the export market.

 The U.S Energy Information Administration (EIA) estimates that crude oil production averages 9.7 million barrels per day and that most of the increased capacity has come from the Gulf of Mexico.

 Soybeans: Runner-Up To China

 The U.S is the top exporter of soybeans and has 45% market share compared to Brazil with 38% and all the other countries who control much less than 10% of the remaining soybean exports.